BOARD OF DIRECTORS

 Mark Lauber, CFA.
 Mark has a background in finance, having worked for major banks internationally with a focus on investment products.
 In 2008 he founded Irongate Capital Ltd., an independent consulting and investment vehicle, to develop interests in corporate finance and private equity investment.
 One of his current projects is the orderly realisation of assets for a private equity and commercial property firm so as to preserve and maximise shareholder value.
 While maintaining holdings in larger FTSE companies, he is also a keen investor in special situations (usually looking for fixed income characteristics), VCTs, and smaller listed and unlisted UK companies.

 Chris Spencer-Phillips has considerable experience of recruiting at Board Level, specialises in Non-Exec Director projects and is a qualified personal profile and psychometric analyst.
 Chris has a background in advertising (Young & Rubicam, US) and the graphics industry (Letraset) as well as starting two publishing companies (Doverlodge and Datateam).
 He is a keen golfer (Rye & St Enodoc), a former racehorse breeder (champion sprinter in Ireland) and was a Council Member of the Racehorse Owners Assoc for 16 years.

 Cliff Weight has been a stock market investor since 1984.
 He now focuses on smaller growth companies.
-He is a non-executive director of MM&K, the leading independent remuneration consultant, and has 30 years’ experience as a remuneration consultant advising many FTSE 350, Small Cap and AIM companies; and Manifest, the corporate governance experts and voting agency.
-He is a member of the QCA Corporate Governance Expert Group and the Editorial Board of Executive Compensation Briefing.
+He is a non-executive director of MM&K, the leading independent remuneration consultant, and has 30 years’ experience as a remuneration consultant advising many FTSE 350, Small Cap and AIM companies.
+He is a member of the Editorial Board of Executive Compensation Briefing.
 He is the author of the Directors’ Remuneration Handbook.